IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 #### Close Result
 Ends positioning into the EzNoSQL database previously established by a `znsq_position()` or `znsq_read` with update option APIs.
 The `result_set` (provided as input) is invalidated, and for non-recoverable databases, any document level locks will be released.
 A new `znsq_position()` must be issued to restart sequential retrievals following the close result.

-Note that a `znsq_close_result' should be issued following API read/write failures to be sure storage for the `result_set` is freed in the system server's memory.
+Note that a `znsq_close_result` should be issued following API read/write failures to be sure storage for the `result_set` is freed in the system server's memory.

 #### Parameters